Investment Banking from a Military Background: Transition Guide

 Technical Knowledge Gap

-Solution: Invest significant time in technical preparation before recruiting.
+Solution: Invest significant time in technical preparation before recruiting begins.
 Use online courses, modeling programs, and self-study to build foundations.
-Acknowledge gaps honestly while demonstrating commitment to learning.
+Acknowledge gaps honestly in interviews while demonstrating your commitment to learning and your progress so far.
+Interviewers respect self-awareness paired with demonstrated effort.

 Limited Finance Network